-Table 8Status Register 1 Volatile (SR1V)
+Table 10.
+S25FL128L Status Register 1 Volatile (SR1V)

-Status Register Protect 0 (SRP0) SR1V[7]: Places the device in the Hardware Protected mode when this bit is set to 1 and the WP# input is driven LOW.
-In this mode, any command that change status registers or Configuration Registers are ignored and not accepted for execution, effectively locking the state of the Status Registers and Configuration Registers SR1NV, SR1V, CR1NV, CR1V, CR2NV, CR2V, CR3NV, DLRNV and DLRV bits, by making the registers read-only.
-If WP# is HIGH, Status Registers and Configuration Registers SR1NV, SR1V, CR1NV, CR2NV, CR2V, CR3NV, DLRNV and DLRV may be changed and Configuration Registers SR1NV, SR1V, CR1NV, CR1V, CR2NV, CR2V, CR3NV, DLRNV and DLRV may be changed.
+Status Register Protect 0 (SRP0) SR1V[7]: Places the device in the Hardware Protected mode when this bit is set to 1 and the WP# input is driven low.
+In this mode, any command that change status registers or configuration registers are ignored and not accepted for execution, effectively locking the state of the Status Registers and Configuration Registers SR1NV, SR1V, CR1NV, CR1V, CR2NV, CR2V, CR3NV, DLRNV and DLRV bits, by making the registers read-only.
+If WP# is high, Status Registers and Configuration Registers SR1NV, SR1V, CR1NV, CR1V, CR2NV, CR2V, CR3NV, DLRNV and DLRV may be changed and Configuration Registers SR1NV, SR1V, CR1NV, CR1V, CR2NV, CR2V, CR3NV, DLRNV and DLRV may be changed.
 WP# has no effect on the writing of any other registers.
-SRP0 tracks any changes to the non-volatile version of this bit (SRP0\NV).
-When QPI or QIO mode is enabled (CR2V[3] or CR1V[1] = '1') the internal WP# signal level is = 1 because the WP# external input is used as IO2 when either mode is active.
+SRP0 tracks any changes to the non-volatile version of this bit (SRP0_NV).
+When QPI or QIO mode is enabled (CR2V[3] or CR1V[1] = "1") the internal WP# signal level is = 1 because the WP# external input is used as IO2 when either mode is active.
 This effectively turns off hardware protection.
-The Register SR1NV, SR1V, CR1NV, CR1V, CR2NV, CR2V, CR3NV, DLRNV and DLRV are unlocked and can be written.
-See "Status Register Protect (SRP1, SRP0)" on page 50.
+The Register SR1NV, SR1V, CR1NV, CR2NV, CR2VV, CR2VV, CR3NV, DLRNV and DLRV are unlocked and can be written.
+See Status Register Protect (SRP1, SRP0) on page 47.

-Sector / Block Protect (SEC) SR1V[6]: This bit controls if the block protect bits (BP2, BP1, BP0) protect either 4 kB Sectors (SEC = 1) or 64kB Blocks (SEC = 0).
-See "Legacy block protection" on page 53 for a description of how the SEC bit value select the memory array area protected.
+Sector / Block Protect (SEC) SR1V[6]: This bit controls if the Block Protect Bits (BP2, BP1, BP0) protect either 4kB Sectors (SEC = "1") or 64kB Blocks (SEC = "0").
+See Section 7.6.1, Legacy Block Protection on page 48 for a description of how the SEC bit value select the memory array area protected.

-TBPROT SR1V[5]: This bit defines the reference point of the legacy block protection bits BP2, BP1, and BP0 in the Status Register.
-As described in the status register section, the BP2-0 bits allow the user to optionally protect a portion of the array, ranging from 1/64, 1⁄4, 1⁄2, etc., up to the entire array.
-When TBPROT is set to '0' the legacy block protection is defined to start from the top (maximum address) of the array.
-When TBPROT is set to a '1' the legacy block protection is defined to start from the bottom (zero address) of the array.
-TBPROT tracks any changes to the non-volatile version of this bit (TBPROT\NV).
+TBPROT SR1V[5]: This bit defines the reference point of the Legacy Block Protection bits BP2, BP1, and BP0 in the Status Register.
+As described in the status register section, the BP2-0 bits allow the user to optionally protect a portion of the array, ranging from 1/64, 1/4, 1/2, etc., up to the entire array.
+When TBPROT is set to a "0" the Legacy Block Protection is defined to start from the top (maximum address) of the array.
+When TBPROT is set to a "1" the Legacy Block Protection is defined to start from the bottom (zero address) of the array.
+TBPROT tracks any changes to the non-volatile version of this bit (TBPROT NV).

-Legacy Block Protection (BP2, BP1, BP0) SR1V[4:2]: These bits define the main flash array area to be protected against program and erase commands.
-See "Legacy block protection" on page 53 for a description of how the BP bit values select the memory array area protected.
+Legacy Block Protection (BP2, BP1, BP0) SR1V[4:2]: These bits define the main Flash array area to be protected against program and erase commands.
+See Section 7.6.1, Legacy Block Protection on page 48 for a description of how the BP bit values select the memory array area protected.

 Write Enable Latch (WEL) SR1V[1]: The WEL bit must be set to 1 to enable program, write, or erase operations as a means to provide protection against inadvertent changes to memory or register values.
-The Write Enable (WREN) command execution sets the write enable latch to a '1' to allow any Program, Erase, or Write commands to execute afterwards.
-The Write Disable (WRDI) command can be used to set the write enable latch to a '0' to prevent all Program, Erase, and Write commands from execution.
+The Write Enable (WREN) command execution sets the Write Enable Latch to a "1" to allow any program, erase, or write commands to execute afterwards.
+The Write Disable (WRDI) command can be used to set the Write Enable Latch to a "0" to prevent all program, erase, and write commands from execution.
 The WEL bit is cleared to 0 at the end of any successful program, write, or erase operation.
 Following a failed operation the WEL bit may remain set and should be cleared with a CLSR command.
-After a power down / power up sequence, hardware reset, or software reset, the write enable latch is set to a WEL\D. The WRR or WRAR command does not affect this bit.
+After a power down / power up sequence, hardware reset, or software reset, the Write Enable Latch is set to a WEL_D.
+The WRR or WRAR command does not affect this bit.